designstem/projects/spirals/index.md

 -

-Geogebra is a free online math tools for graphing, geometry, 3D modelling etc.
+Geogebra is a free online math tool for graphing, geometry, 3D modeling, etc.

 <br>